 5.2.
 Which third-party service providers process your personal information?.

-“Third parties” includes third-party providers of goods, services or digital content (including contractors and designated agents), approved charities and other organisations within our group.
+“Third parties” includes third-party providers of goods, services or digital content (including contractors and designated agents), approved charities and other organisations within the ETN-Network.
 The following activities are carried out by third-party service providers: administration and IT services using AWS.amazon.com and Twilio; and fraud prevention by Distil.

 5.3.
-How secure is your information with third-party service providers and other entities in your group?.
+How secure is your information with third-party service providers and other entities in the ETN-Network?.

 |AWS.amazon.com||Administration and IT|